 Mornings can be hectic.
 With breakfast blunders, temperamental toddlers or early a.m. emergency emails from your boss, your stress may be through the roof before your workday has even officially begun.

-What's worse, this tense start can dictate the rest of your day.
+What's worse, this tense start can dictate the tone for the rest of your day.
 But a 5-minute morning meditation ritual may be just what you need to nix that nervous energy.

-Here, Jodie Skillicorn, DO, an osteopathic physician, holistic psychiatrist and author of Healing Depression Without Medication: A Psychiatrist's Guide to Balancing Mind, Body, and Soul, shares how starting your mornings with mindfulness can help you set healthy intentions — and the right tone — for the day ahead and keep you calm, focused and anchored.
+Here, Jodie Skillicorn, DO, an osteopathic physician, holistic psychiatrist and author of Healing Depression Without Medication: A Psychiatrist's Guide to Balancing Mind, Body, and Soul, shares a five-minute meditation to bring peace to your mornings and intention to your day.

 How to Set Healthy Intentions